Langdon Hills school opened on 13th February 1911.

 For many years from the 1930s to the 1950s and possibly into the 1960s the schools'

-sports day was held at the nearby recreation ground in New Avenue.
+annual sports day was held at Langdon Hills recreation ground in New Avenue.
 Parents were invited to watch and a

 marquee was erected where refreshments were served.
 The venue later changed to the meadow at

 the top of crown hill opposite the Crown public house.
-In later years Eastern National would
+In later years the Eastern National bus company would

 provide a double dekker bus to transport the children there.